testingx01/Powsershell_Scrapper/README.md

 -FileExtensions    Extenstion file you want to download {Can dowloaded mutiple files of different extentions}
 ```

-### Bonus: CTF Hunters or OSCP Aspirants can use this script to copy all there hosted exploit on target host in single run ;)
+### Bonus: CTF Hunters or OSCP Aspirants can use this script to copy all their hosted exploit on target host in single run ;)